eclipsesource/tabris-js-docs/docs/3.0/types.md

 #### ColorArray

-An array in the shape of `[red, green, blue, ?alpha]`.
+An array in the shape of `[red, green, blue, alpha]`.
 All entries should be natural number between (and including) 0 and 255.
 If omitted, alpha is 255.

 Examples: